siljec/project-idi-rnnchatbot/README.md

 # Project-idi-rnnchatbot

-This repository consist of six different RNN architectures to create chatbots.
-All of the models is build upon the sequence-to-sequence model from Tensorflow [1].
+This repository consists of six different RNN architectures to create chatbots.
+All of the models are build upon the sequence-to-sequence model from Tensorflow [1].
 LSTM, GRU and Grid LSTM [2] is the explored cells.
 For conversation context purposes, we developed the Stateful and Context-Prepro models.
 Last, we also created chatbots without the use of Tensorflows efficiency buckets.

 To use this project, clone the repository and follow the instructions.
 Our folder structure is: